Need Help? Give us a call.

 On the Small Business Health Options Program marketplace, some insurance plans come with dental coverage—so your monthly premium payment includes both health and dental care.

-But you can also purchase stand-alone health insurance plans alongside stand-alone dental insurance plans (or not), depending on if your health plan doesn’t offer dental, if you want a different dental package, or if you only one want or the other.
+But you can also purchase stand-alone health insurance plans or stand-alone dental insurance plans, if you don’t want to provide both or if you want a different dental package.

-Ask your employees what they want, and if you’re especially strapped for cash but still want to offer health insurance, then consider ditching dental altogether for the time being.
+Ask your employees what they want, and if you’re especially strapped for cash but still want to offer health insurance, then consider postponing dental coverage for now.

 Running a small business often involves dealing with tight cash flow, and you might not feel comfortable spending money each month on insurance that you could otherwise spend on your product or equipment.